Police Story (film series): Supercop 2 (1993)

 Supercop 2 (超級計劃, also known as Project S or Once a Cop), made in 1993, is a Hong Kong action film directed by Stanley Tong and starring Michelle Yeoh.
 It is a spin-off of Jackie Chan's Police Story film series involving the character Yeoh portrayed in Supercop, Inspector Jessica Yang.
 The film is also known as Project S in original territories and many other titles, including Police Story IV (inaccurately), Police Story 3 Part 2, and Supercop 2 (US).

 Both Jackie Chan and Bill Tung have cameo appearances as Inspector Chan Ka-Kui and "Uncle" Bill Wong in the film.
-Although Jackie Chan only has a cameo appearance, some DVD covers prominently featured Chan, misleading audience to think that he was one of the main characters.
+Although Jackie Chan only has a cameo appearance, some DVD covers prominently featured Chan, misleading audiences to think that he was one of the main characters.
 He reprises his role as Inspector Chan, but in drag to catch a criminal in drag wearing the same wig and clothes.